alu0101120584/typescript-theory/docs/typescript-project-setup.md

 ✔ What format do you want your config file to be in? · JSON Checking peerDependencies of eslint-config-google@latest Local ESLint installation not found.
-The config that you've selected requires the following dependencies:
+The config that you have selected requires the following dependencies:

 @typescript-eslint/eslint-plugin@latest eslint-config-google@latest eslint@>=5.16.0 @typescript-eslint/parser@latest
 ✔ Would you like to install them now with npm? · No / Yes